 Enactment of this legislation would not end the emergency furlough for any government component, although it would reduce the economic impact of the shutdown by maintaining the flow of compensation to "excepted" or "exempted" federal workers, including many at DHS.
-The resolution is drafted to pay "salaries and related expenses" only, 40 so the limitations noted in the analysis of P.L.
+The resolution is drafted to pay "salaries and related expenses" only,47 so the limitations noted in the analysis of P.L.
 113-39 would apply in the case of enactment of this measure as well.

 As the measure currently stands, as is usually the case with continuing resolutions, account-level direction for funding is not provided, and no explanatory statement of congressional intent (such as a committee report) exists.
-It would also not provide the four legislative extensions of authority for DHS as envisioned under H.J.Res.
-59.